740i/Writeups/skytower/skytower.md

 root@SkyTower:~# id
 uid=0(root) gid=0(root) groups=0(root)
 ```
-So that was pretty fun, thanks a bunch @telspacesystems for making this one and @VulnHub for the challenges.
+That was a lot of fun, thanks a bunch @telspacesystems for making this one and @VulnHub for all the challenges.